vitiral/simple-quality/starting-project.md

 This is an approach that many developers are familiar with and is used in some of the most effective tutorials on software development.

-The example project used will be the same as the one used in [artifact][1]'s tutorial.
-This is because artifact was designed *specifically* by the author of this book to address the **Simple Quality** approach.
-While there is definitely overlap between the two tutorials, they have very different purposes: artifact's tutorial is designed to teach the tool, while this is an in-depth tutorial for unifying quality best practices.

 The project we will be implementing is the [flash card challenge][2] created by Open Hatch.
 There are several reasons this project was chosen:
 - It has a clear goal with targeted users
 - It is simple to define and yet can be extremely broad
-- The guide is written in python, a language who's syntax reads like psuedo code.
+- The guide is written in python which largely reads like pseudo code.
     You should be able to follow along in any language

 One of the best tutorials on C, [learn C the hard way][3] has this to say about itself: